University of Auckland signs new MOU agreement

 Staff members from the University of Auckland and Plant & Food Research

-It was a joyous day for staff and students at Waipapa Taumata Rau, University of Auckland, and Plant & Food Research on Wednesday, 10th July, as a new agreement between the two institutions was signed.
+It was a significant day for staff and students at Waipapa Taumata Rau, University of Auckland, and Plant & Food Research on Wednesday, 10th July, as a new agreement between the two institutions was signed.

 The revised memorandum of understanding aims to formalise the management of the Plant & Food Joint Graduate School, reaffirming the relationship between the institutions and their dedication to integrating scientific expertise into the primary sector workforce.